ensi-platform/laravel-initial-event-propagation/README.md

 #### Parsing incoming initial event

 Add `Ensi\LaravelInitialEventPropagation\ParseInitialEventHeaderMiddleware` to `app/Http/Kernel` middleware property.
-This middleware parses `X-InitialEvent` HTTP header, deserializes it into `InitialEventDTO` object and places it to the `InitialEventHolder` singleton.
+This middleware parses `X-Initial-Event` HTTP header, deserializes it into `InitialEventDTO` object and places it to the `InitialEventHolder` singleton.

 #### Propagating initial event to outcomming HTTP request
-The package provides a `Ensi\LaravelInitialEventPropagation\PropagateInitialEventLaravelGuzzleMiddleware` Guzzle Middleware that converts ` resolve(InitialEventHolder::class)->getInitialEvent()` back to `X-Inititator` header and sets this header for all outcomming guzzle request.
+The package provides a `Ensi\LaravelInitialEventPropagation\PropagateInitialEventLaravelGuzzleMiddleware` Guzzle Middleware that converts ` resolve(InitialEventHolder::class)->getInitialEvent()` back to `X-Initial-Event` header and sets this header for all outcomming guzzle request.

 You can add it to your guzzle stack like this: